UW-Law-Entrepreneurship-Clinic/NonDisclosureAgreement/README.md

-# NonDisclosureAgreement
+# Non-Disclosure Agreement
-L&amp;E Model Non-Disclosure Agreement
+<p>UW Law & Entrepreneurship Clinic's Model Non-Disclosure Agreement</p>
+<p>We frequently use this NDA for clients with relatively little modification.</p>